For our slides and templates, we’ve provided a wide range of ready-to-use components you can modify for your projects.

 Responsive Control

-You can easily hide any element on mobile device screens by adding the CSS classes shown below:
+You can easily hide or show any element on mobile device screens by adding the CSS classes shown below:

 <div class="hideForTablet">